 Dark Stores for Grocery Retailers: What Are They and How Do They Work?

 Many grocery retailers are now trying to meet increased demand for online delivery.
 They are expanding their omni-channel capabilities for online ordering and refining their storage and distribution processes.
-Today the challenge is: How can grocers provide great experiences all the way to each customer’ doorstep?
+Today the challenge is: How can grocers provide great experiences all the way to each customer’s doorstep?

 It all comes down to delivery and the answer lies in ‘Dark Stores’.